Professor of Economics

-He has published extensively in academic journals (Journal of Macroeconomics, Economic Letters, Journal of Policy Modeling, Economic Modelling, Energy Economics, Cliometrica, European Journal of Political Economy, North American Journal of Economics and Finance, Structural Change and Economic Dynamics, among others).
+He has published extensively in academic journals (Journal of Macroeconomics, Economic Letters, Journal of Policy Modeling, Economic Modelling, Energy Economics, Cliometrica, North American Journal of Economics and Finance, Structural Change and Economic Dynamics, among others).

-His current research focuses on stability of the New Keynesian hybrid Phillips curve, on optimal public deficit and tax-smoothing, on credit and economic growth, and on explosive behavior in public debt and the long-run fiscal sustainability.
+His current research focuses on stability of the New Keynesian hybrid Phillips curve, on optimal public deficit and tax-smoothing, on credit and economic growth, and on explosive behavior in the net foreign assets and external solvency.

 Latest Scientific Article